kogakure/website-11ty-stefanimhoff.de/src/posts/2017/minimalism.md

 As Minimalism is also defined as _Simple Living_, Simplicity will inevitably be part of a Minimalist's life.
 The reason is deep thinking often results in love for simple forms.
 Objects, which are resistant against temporary fashion, which endure times and follow the concept of _form follows function_.

-As Kenya Hara writes in <AffiliateLink asin="0714866962">Wa: The Essence of Japanese Design</AffiliateLink>, the origin of Simplicity can be found in the European _modernism_ as a result of the society getting free of sole rulers (who were defined by objects of decoration and excess of material objects).
+As Kenya Hara writes in {% affiliate "Wa: The Essence of Japanese Design", "0714866962" %}, the origin of Simplicity can be found in the European _modernism_ as a result of the society getting free of sole rulers (who were defined by objects of decoration and excess of material objects).
 Rationality was the basis of this concept, resulting in _Bauhaus_ in 1909 or the founding of _Domus_ in 1928.

 {% bookshelf %}
 {% book "0714866962" %}